 Optimistic Concurrency is a feature of Solr that can be used by client applications which update/replace documents to ensure that the document they are replacing/updating has not been concurrently modified by another client application.
-This feature works by requiring a \version\field on all documents in the index, and comparing that to a \version\ specified as part of the update command.
-By default, Solr's schema.xml includ es a \version\field, and this field is automatically added to each new document.
+This feature works by requiring a version field on all documents in the index, and comparing that to a version specified as part of the update command.
+By default, Solr's Schema includes a version field, and this field is automatically added to each new document.